Today's links

 And the CEO got $200 million:

 It's not like Wells Fargo treats its workers badly but does well by everyone else.
 Remember, those fake accounts existed as part of a fraud on the company's investors.
 The company went on to steal $76m from its customers on currency conversions.
 They also foreclosed on customers who were up to date on their mortgages, seizing and selling off all their possessions.
-They argued that when bosses pressured tellers into forging customers on fraudulent account-opening paperwork, that those customers had lost their right to sue, since the fraudulent paperwork had a binding arbitration clause.
+They argued that when bosses pressured tellers into forging customers' signatures on fraudulent account-opening paperwork, that those customers had lost their right to sue, since the fraudulent paperwork had a binding arbitration clause.
 When they finally agreed to pay restitution to their victims, they made the payments opt-in, ensuring that most of the millions of people they stole from would never get their money back.

 They stole millions with fraudulent "home warranties."
 They stole millions from small businesses with fake credit-card fees.
 They defrauded 800,000 customers through an insurance scam, and stole 25,000 customers' cars with illegal repos.
 They led the pre-2008 pack on mis-selling deceptive mortgages that blew up and triggered the foreclosure epidemic.
 They loaned vast sums to Trump, who slashed their taxes, and then they fired 26.000 workers and did a $40.6B stock buyback.
 They stole 525 homes from mortgage borrowers and blamed it on a "computer glitch":